schnommus/kicad-workshop/README.md

 - Use the (blue X) button in the right toolbar to place 'no-connect' symbols.
 These are used by the Electrical Rule checker to see if you made any mistakes.
 - Use the (blue dotted line) button to place lines, and the (big T) button to place text.
 This is very useful for indicating parts of your schematic.

+(Question - what is this circuit missing that we should probably add?)

 ### Annotating your schematic

 You will notice that all the parts have 'R?' or 'U?' designators next to them.
 This isn't great, because KiCAD is unable to easily distinguish between the parts for electrical rule checking, and for generating a netlist (which we will do later).